Book a Free Strategy Call

 - Actions:

-- Delay & Segment: Wait 3 days.
+- Delay and segment: wait 3 days.
 Check if the contact's company fits the ideal customer profile (e.g., tech company with >50 engineers).

 - Tools: ActiveCampaign, ConvertKit, Customer.io, HubSpot.